JSchpp12/Compute-Volumetrics/README.md

 git submodule update
 ```

-Run coresponding bat/shell init script in extern/StarlightAppBuilder.
+Run corresponding bat/shell init script in extern/StarlightAppBuilder.

 ### Build

-Run the coresponding bat/shell build script located in the root of this project.
+Run the corresponding bat/shell build script located in the root of this project.
 For windows, this might be build_release.bat.
 VCPKG/CMake will handle the rest!

 ## Troubleshooting